ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

 **Service Orchestration**

-As mentioned above, SIM-CORE takes advantage of the native docker orchestration tool swarm.
+As mentioned above, SIM-CORE takes advantage of the native [docker] orchestration tool [swarm].
 If more flexibility is required in the future, it will be possible to use kubernetes to support orchestration.